Account Types

 - All bots must select the bot checkbox in their profile settings.
 (Open image in new window to enlarge.)

-- Bots are required to put the
+- Almost all bots are required to have the

 #hachybots